 The Exhibit A: Acknowledgment of Terms and Conditions may also be downloaded for each member of the consortium to complete and return to the AMS.

 The AMS is pleased to consider any consortia requests and will provide subscription price quotes for any group, even those composed of all new subscribers.
 We make every effort to help small institutions to either form new consortia or join an existing one.

-For more information about consortia, price quotes, or to sign up for a free trial, please contact:
+For more information about consortia, price quotes, the MDC program, or to sign up for a free trial, please contact: